MicrosoftDocs/dynamics365smb-docs/business-central/across-search-contacts-teams.md

     The contact card appears in the message compose box.

-## Viewing contact details
+## Viewing contact card details

+The contact card in Teams gives you a quick overview of the customer, vendor, or contact.
+The card is interactive&mdash;meaning you can view more information or even modify a contact by using the **Details** or **Pop-out** buttons.

+The **Details** button opens a window within Teams that displays more information about the contact, but not as much as you'd see in [!INCLUDE [prod_short](includes/prod_short.md)].
+To see all the information about a contact in the [!INCLUDE [prod_short](includes/prod_short.md)].

-Contact card in Teams works just like cards for records, like items, customers, or sales orders.
-You can view more information or even modify a contact by selecting **Details** or **Pop-out** on the card.
-For more information, see [View card details](across-working-with-teams.md#view-card-details).
+The contact card works just like cards for records, like items, customers, or sales orders.
+For more information about cards, see [View card details](across-working-with-teams.md#view-card-details).

 > [!NOTE]
 > All participants in a Teams conversation will be able to view cards for Business Central contact that you submit to a conversation.
 But to view more details about records, by using the **Details** or **Pop out** buttons on a card, they'll need access to [!INCLUDE [prod_short](includes/prod_short.md)].
 For more information, see [Managing Microsoft Teams Integration](admin-teams-integration.md#minimum-requirements-1).